 The majority of diet pills fall into this category.
 By activating certain hormones, a substance can kick-start your body's sympathetic response (fight-or-flight) system.
 When your body is in the hyper-alert, ready-for-action state, your appetite disappears.
 This is very useful for dealing with a one-off emergency, but when you keep your body in this state day after day, you start to feel pretty horrible.
 Common complaints are insomnia and jitteriness, along with hypertension as the heart pumps in emergency like conditions all day.

 If you stay on these pills for too long, your body's need for homeostasis will assert itself, and the neurotransmitters that the pill triggers will be dampened or ignored by the body.
-So you've significantly damaged your brain's ability to regulate stress and enter the "rest and repair" state where your body creates new tissue and fights disease.
+So by the time you’ve found that diet pills don’t work, you've significantly damaged your brain's ability to regulate stress and enter the "rest and repair" state where your body creates new tissue and fights disease.
 This is a pretty big deal.
 Appetite suppressants are pulled from the market every few years because (surprise!) it turns out prolonged use elevates the risk of depression, dementia, stroke, and heart attack.

 2. Blocking the absorption of food

 There's just one approved drug that does this, Orlistat.
 It inhibits lipase (one of those all-important enzymes the body is maintaining homeostasis for) so your stomach can only digest 2/3rds of the fats that enter your stomach.
 Instead of processing the other 1/3rd of fats, the body flushes them through the digestive track, resulting in uncontrollable oily diarrhea for 90% of users in the first year.
 Good times.